Airport wheelchair services are GREAT. Use them. You will be very glad you did.

 ☸️ Airline employees don’t accept tips.
 Wheelchair wheeler people do.

-☸️ If you are at a large airport with lines, you do not have to stand in line and wait.
-You can pull up to the curb and ask the first employee you see to call a wheelchair.
+☸️ If you are at a large airport, and waiting on lines is going to overtax you, it may be better not to go inside.
+You may be happier pulling up to the curb and ask the first employee you see to call a wheelchair.
+If someone is driving, you can try staying in the car til the wheelchair arrives.

 ☸️ They will wheel you to the gate and leave you there.
-If you get up and leave your chair, you are on your own.
+If you get up and leave your chair, you are on your own, and may have to wait on lines and carry your bags.
 If you stay in the chair, when boarding starts, they will board you first and wheel you all the way to the plane.

 ☸️ If you need to go to the bathroom, you can walk your wheelchair there with you.
 If you cannot walk that far, you can try to flag down an airport employee and tell them you need someone to take you to the restroom.